viennalau/HealthcareForAll/README.md

 # Healthcare For All
 A project worked on during/after the STEM Pathways x TISP Biology and Machine Learning hackathon.
 I collaborated in a team of two with Leen Attia.
+Started August 2023 and revisited in November 2023 for completion.

 Leen worked on the Heart Rhythm Classifier part of the website, using the Teachable Machine with Google platform.
 She utilized a training set from Kaggle which contained audio files of various heartbeats.
 She also created the website as a whole, utilizing HTML and CSS.